Cubxity/UnifiedMetrics/README.md

 ## Features

 - **Platform-agnostic & compatible with popular platforms**.
-Get the same metrics and features on any supported platform
+Get the same metrics and features on any supported platform.
 - **Monitor your server in real-time** with Prometheus/InfluxDB and provided Grafana dashboards.
 - **High performance** metric collection.
 Low to none performance impact on the server's performance.
 - **Free and open-source**.
 The code is free and open for anyone to audit and contribute to.